maihd/maicstyle/ProgLang.md

 ## C standard and extensions
 - C99 is enough to use in all cases
-- C11 if you need some things fancy, modern
+- C11 if you need some things fancy, modern (Generics, static assert)
 - C2x never used

 ## C++ Extensions
-- Designated initializer
+- Designated initializer (required G++ or Clang++)

 ## C++ avoid features
-- RTTI, std::type_info.
+- RTTI, `std::type_info`.
 If Reflection and Serialization is needed, roll your own implementation.
 - Exceptions, avoid as all costs.
 - Deep and complex class inheritation hierarchy.
 - Interface for polymorphism over class.